tsuda16k/materialmodifier/README.md

 ## The modif2() function

-The `modif2()` function allows for a precise control over which image component(s) to manipulate.
+The `modif2()` function allows for a precise control over which image feature (i.e., BE feature) to manipulate.
 For example, boosting the `LAA` feature (low spatial frequency, all (high and low) amplitudes, and all (positive and negative) signs) can be performed as follows.

 ``` r
 # modify the LAA feature